Lightstreamer/Lightstreamer-kafka-connector/README.md

 and other scalar types (see [the complete list](#recordkeyevaluatortype-and-recodvalueevaluatortype)).

-In particular, Kafka Connector supports message validation for Avro and JSON, which can be specified through:
+In particular, Kafka Connector supports message validation for _Avro_ and _JSON_, which can be specified through:

-- Local schema files.
+- local schema files
-- The _Confluent Schema Registry_.
+- the _Confluent Schema Registry_

 Kafka Connector allows independent deserialization of keys and values, which means that: